-To document eligibility, sponsors must:
+To document eligibility, Sponsors must:

-- 1. Print the list from KN-CLAIM - 2.
+- 1. Print the list after logging in and accessing Common Authentication - 2.
 Highlight (underline, circle or highlight) the name of each student who is currently enrolled and match the student with at least one other identifier (birthday, address, Social Security number, parent's name, etc.). - 3.
-Attach a copy of the Letter to Households about Direct Certification (Form 7A). - 4.
-The eligibility status is effective on the date the Letter to Households about Direct Certification (Form 7A) is sent to the household unless effective date of eligibility flexibility for Direct Certification was elected on the Sponsor application.
+Attach a copy of the Letter to Households about Direct Certification. - 4.
+The eligibility status is effective on the date the Letter to Households about Direct Certification is sent to the household unless effective date of eligibility flexibility for Direct Certification was elected on the Sponsor application.